What Is Content Strategy? + 13 Steps to Create a Stellar Content Plan

 You and your competitors are trying to get your audience’s attention and get them to choose their business.
 When you create a content strategy, you must indicate your unique selling points (USPs) that help your business stand out from the competition.

-You want to show your audience why your business is the best option for their issues.
-When you create USPs, you show your audience how your business can help them.
-These USPs help you show your audience why your business is better than the competition or how you’re unique from your competitors.
+You want to show your audience why your business is the best option.
+The goal of USPs is to help you show your audience why your business is better than the competition or how you’re unique from your competitors.

 5. Choose your content format(s)